chester-lang/chester2025draft/docs/src/dev/README.md

 This section contains technical documentation for Chester's implementation details and development notes.

+These documents are made for both llm and human.

 ## Documentation Structure

 We use [mdBook](https://rust-lang.github.io/mdBook/) for organizing and presenting our documentation.
 The documentation is structured as follows: